Manuscript¶

 BEC Platform¶

-The Bolsa Eletronica de Compras (BEC) is Sao Paulo state's centralized electronic procurement platform, used by 1,308 public buying units (PBUs) from 2009 to 2019.
+The Bolsa Eletrônica de Compras (BEC) is São Paulo state's centralized electronic procurement platform, used by 1,308 public buying units (PBUs) from 2009 to 2019.

 Two procurement modalities are relevant:

-| Modality | Format | Key Feature |
+| Modality | Format | Award-layer fields routinely available |

 |---|---|---|

-| Pregao | Electronic reverse auction | Standard modality; no bidder minimum; real-time bids |
+| Pregão | Electronic reverse auction | Winner, participants, item, negotiated price |

 Lei 14.133/2021¶